idodov/pixoo64-media-album-art/README.md

         clock_align: Right                         # Clock align - Left or Right
         tv_icon: True                              # Shows TV icon when playing sound from TV
         lyrics: False                              # Show lyrics if avalible.
 In this mode the show_text fetures will disabled
+        spotify_slide: False                       # To enable the slider, you must integrate Spotify API support by providing API keys for the client ID and client secret.
         show_text:
             enabled: False                         # Show media artist and title
             clean_title: True                      # Remove "Remaster" labels, track number and file extentions from the title if any